 Current Position: Jackson Farm Production Manager (Senior Leadership Team)

-Aaron started out his career digging trees, pruning and shearing plants and learning how to produce high quality plant material.
-As he learned more about the company, he started managing the harvest of all of Johnson’s field grown plants.
-Today, Aaron coordinates the planting, maintenance, inventory, and harvest of hundreds of thousands of plants at the 500 acre Jackson, WI production facility.
+Aaron started his career digging trees, pruning and shearing plants, and learning how to produce high-quality plant material.
+As he learned more about the company, he started managing the harvest of all of Johnson’s field-grown plants.
+Today, Aaron coordinates the planting, maintenance, inventory, and harvest of hundreds of thousands of plants at the 500-acre Jackson, WI production facility.
 He is also part of the senior leadership team at Johnson’s.

 What do you like most about working at Johnson’s Nursery?

 “I love that my office is outside and I get to do a job that I have a passion for.
 The culture here is awesome and I consider almost all of my coworkers as friends.
 There’s no better satisfaction than growing a beautiful, mature plant or completing a large task and being able to stand back and say ‘We did this!'”

 Why would you recommend someone to work here?

 Johnson’s Nursery is truly an excellent collection of great people.
 Everyone is very dedicated to the success of the team and is willing to teach you anything you need to know to be successful as well.